Theoretical description of interface states in a tetragonal lattice of bianisotropic resonators: Introduction

 Recently, the introduction of a bianisotropic response at the level of a single resonator was shown to result in a topological band gap in 1D chains of such resonators~\cite{2019_Gorlach}, as well as 2D~\cite{2019_Slobozhanyuk, 2025_Rozenblit} and 3D~\cite{2017_Slobozhanyuk, 2026_Zhirihin} arrays of evenly spaced resonators arranged in simple lattices.
 Physically, the bianisotropic response achieved via the breaking of the spatial inversion symmetry of the resonators results in the mixing of electric and magnetic modes that is analogous to the spin-orbit interaction~\cite{2013_Khanikaev}.
 Hexagonal-lattice based 2D~\cite{2016_Cheng, 2019_Slobozhanyuk} and 3D~\cite{2017_Slobozhanyuk, 2019_Yang, 2026_Zhirihin} resonator arrays that demonstrate linear degeneracies in high-symmetry points of the Brillouin zone in the absence of bianisotropy and can be described by effective Dirac Hamiltonians are well-studied theoretically and have been implemented experimentally.
 However, their square-lattice based counterparts with $C_{4}$ rotational symmetry and quadratic degeneracies~\cite{2008_Chong} remain less explored.
 In particular, 2D square lattice arrays have recently been implemented~\cite{2016_Slobozhanyuk, 2025_Rozenblit}, while a 3D simple cubic lattice has been analyzed within the perturbation theory framework~\cite{2017_Ochiai}, which allows describing the band structure only in the vicinity of high-symmetry points.
 In addition, bianisotropic resonator arrays can be homogenized and represented as an effective bianisotropic medium~\cite{2019_Guo, 2022_Chern}, although such a description may not fully account for the symmetry of the lattice.

-In the present paper, we apply the dyadic Green's function approach~\cite{2019_Gorlach, 2025_Rozenblit} to further advance these results and develop a theoretical description of a simple cubic lattice of bianisotropic resonators that allows one to calculate the band structure in the entire Brillouin zone, evaluate Berry curvature, and visualize the eigenmodes in finite arrays.
+In the present paper, we apply the dyadic Green's function approach~\cite{2019_Gorlach, 2025_Rozenblit} to further advance these results and develop a theoretical model Fig.~\ref{fig:System}(a) of a tetragonal lattice of bianisotropic resonators shown in Fig.~\ref{fig:System}(b) that allows one to calculate the band structure in the entire Brillouin zone and visualize the eigenmodes in finite arrays.
 To study the effects of long-range couplings, we consider three different approximations that include the couplings between the nearest, the next-nearest, and the next-to-next nearest resonators.
-With the help of the obtained model, we analyze the effects of the bianisotropic response magnitude on the band structures and topological properties of the considered 3D PTIs.
+With the help of the obtained model, we analyze the effects of the bianisotropic response magnitude on the band structures of the considered resonator arrays.

 The paper is organized as follows.
-In Section~\ref{sec:Theory}, we derive Bloch Hamiltonians and real-space tight-binding models for a cubic lattice of bianisotropic resonators using dyadic Green's functions.
+In Section~\ref{sec:Theory}, we introduce the approximations, derive Bloch Hamiltonians, and construct real-space tight-binding models for a cubic lattice of bianisotropic resonators using dyadic Green's functions.
 In Section~\ref{sec:Dispersion}, we analyze band diagrams and the density of states.
-In Section~\ref{sec:Localization}, we study the localization properties and spatial profiles of eigenstates in the finite model.
-Section~\ref{sec:BC} is devoted to the topological properties of the proposed models.
+In Section~\ref{sec:Localization}, we study the localization properties and spatial profiles of eigenstates in the finite model, and visualize the band structure of the interface states.
+Section~\ref{sec:Simulations} considers numerical simulations of an array of bianisotropic resonators and its comparison with theoretical results.
 Finally, Section~\ref{sec:Discussion} contains a discussion of the results.